Topic-wise Exploration of the Telegram Group-verse: Multimedia and external links

 \subsection{Video size and duration}

-We focus our analysis on groups in the three topics with the largest share of videos: \textit{Politics}, \textit{Video and Films}, and \textit{Erotic}.
-Although Figure \ref{fig:media-spiderplots} suggests some similarities in the amount of shared videos, a closer examination of the video duration and file size reveals noteworthy differences in goals and types of shared videos.
+We focus our analysis on the three topics with the largest share of videos: \textit{Politics}, \textit{Video and Films}, and \textit{Erotic}.
+Although Figure \ref{fig:media-spiderplots} suggests some similarities in the amount of videos people directly share on Telegram, a closer examination of the video duration and file size reveals noteworthy differences in goals and types of shared videos, again showcasing notable differences in users' behavioural patterns among different topics.

-The left plot of Figure \ref{fig:video-size-duration} compares the video duration.
+The left plot of Figure~\ref{fig:video-size-duration} compares the video duration, by showing the fraction of videos by length.
 Observe how videos shared in {\it Video and Films} are notably longer than in other topics, with peaks roughly around the 60- and 120-minute marks (notice the log-y scale).
 Manual inspection confirms that people share entire TV series episodes and movies.
-Their total volume amounts to 7.45~TB of data.
+Their total volume amounts to 7.45~TB of data. \textit{Erotic} and \textit{Politics} tend to have much shorter videos.

-A comparison of video duration with file size --- see the right graph of Figure~\ref{fig:video-size-duration} --- exposes an noticeable difference between topics: videos shared in {\it Erotic} groups have significantly higher video rate (thus quality), as evidenced by the steeper slope of the regression line.
+Compare now this video duration with its file size --- see the right graph of Figure~\ref{fig:video-size-duration}, a scatter plot with regression lines, where each point represents a shared video.
+Again, we observe a noticeable difference between topics: videos shared in {\it Erotic} groups have significantly higher video rate (thus quality), despite shorter durations, as evidenced by the steeper slope of the regression line.
+In contrast, videos shared in \textit{Politics} groups tend to be shorter, with limited attention given to production quality.
+Their primary function is to serve immediate needs, such as delivering brief announcements, political speeches, or viral clips intended to shape opinions.
+A sample of these videos reveals content related to the Russian-Ukrainian conflict, speeches by politicians, and clips with political undertones designed to provoke indignation.